cornucopia-rs/cornucopia/README.md

 ## Concepts
 This section explain a bit more about how Cornucopia works.
 If you just want to get started, you should take a look at the [basic example](https://github.com/LouisGariepy/cornucopia/tree/main/examples/basic).

 Cornucopia is pretty simple to use.
-Your migrations and queries should each reside in a dedicated folder, and from there the CLI takes care of the rest for you.
-In the next sections, we'll explore the basic usage, but feel free to explore the CLI's whole interface using the `--help` option at any point.
-For convenience, this is also available [in this repository](https://github.com/LouisGariepy/cornucopia/blob/main/cli.md).
+In the next sections, we'll explore the basic usage, but feel free to look the CLI's whole interface using the `--help` option at any point.
+For convenience, the CLI's [reference document](https://github.com/LouisGariepy/cornucopia/blob/main/cli.md) is also available in this repository.

 ### Migrations
 The basic `cornucopia generate` command spins a new container, runs your migrations, generates your queries and cleanups the container.
 If you want to manage the database and migrations yourself, use the `cornucopia generate live` command to connect to an arbitrary live database.
-Keep in mind that your queries must still be otherwise compatible with Cornucopia (e.g. with regards to [supported types](https://github.com/LouisGariepy/cornucopia#supported-types) and [annotation syntax](https://github.com/LouisGariepy/cornucopia#query-annotation-syntax).
+Keep in mind that your queries must still be otherwise compatible with Cornucopia (e.g. with regards to [supported types](https://github.com/LouisGariepy/cornucopia#supported-types) and [annotation syntax](https://github.com/LouisGariepy/cornucopia#query-annotation-syntax)).

 New migrations can be added using the command `cornucopia migration new`.

-Cornucopia will automatically manage migrations when it generates your Rust modules, but you can also use the command `cornucopia migration run` to run migrations on your production database too if you so desire.
+Finally, as a convenience, you can use `cornucopia migration run` to run migrations on your database too if you so desire.
+This feature works in a pretty simple way, but is not yet thoroughly tested and it's advisable that you use another existing migration system.

 ### Queries
 Each `.sql` file in your queries directory will be converted into a Rust module containing functions corresponding to each query.
-These functions are fully typed, giving you insight into your SQL, and pretty strong guards against runtime errors.
+Each query is actually prepared against your schema, ensuring as many errors as possible will be caught before production.
+The generated functions are fully typed, giving you insight into your SQL and pretty strong guards against runtime errors.

 ### Generated modules
 Assume you have the following migration: